Financial Planning Tips for the "Sandwich Generation"

 The National Retirement Risk Index from the Center for Retirement Research at Boston College found that over half of working-age households are at risk of not being able to fully meet their retirement income needs.
 That’s why it is critical to take care of your retirement first.
 Contributing enough to at least get the maximum employer match possible is a good place to start.
 This will help make sure you aren’t leaving any free money on the table.
 But don’t feel like you must stop there.
 Continue to go above and beyond any matching contributions to get the most out of tax-advantaged accounts such as a 401(k), 403(b), Roth IRA, or Health Savings Account (HSA).

 Have you taken time to run a basic retirement calculation to see if you are on the right track?
 If you aren’t sure how much you need to save for your own retirement you aren’t alone.
-As a rule of thumb, most people want to shoot for replacing at least 70 to 90 percent of income in retirement, but if you’re worried about medical bills and/or plan to travel a lot, you may want to shoot higher.
+As a rule of thumb, most people want to shoot for replacing at least 70 percent to 90 percent of income in retirement, but if you’re worried about medical bills and/or plan to travel a lot, you may want to shoot higher.
 Bottom line: continue saving and avoid the urge to raid your own retirement nest egg to support others.

 Long-term care insurance isn’t for everyone and may not be affordable.
 However, it should still be part of the financial planning conversation.